bgermeys/coursera-getting-and-cleaning-data/Codebook.md

 * `activity` - The label of the activity performed when the corresponding measurements were taken

 ## Extracted Feature Fields
+This dataset includes the mean and standard deviation variables from the HAR study (those variables with "mean" or "std" in their name).

 * `tBodyAcc-mean()-X` (column `1`)
 * `tBodyAcc-mean()-Y` (column `2`)